emnglang/cpp-lab/README.md

+# cpp-lab
-# cpp-lab with CLion cmake and Cygwin64
+Tested with CLion cmake and Cygwin64